Plumsail/orgchart-docs/source/configuration-wizard/general-settings.rst

 **Currently, vacancies are not supported in SharePoint 2010 version.**

 ..
-Note:: If vacancies don’t appear in your web part try to clear cache (link).
+Note:: If vacancies don’t appear in your web part try to `clear cache <../how-tos/additional-resources/data-caching.html>`_ .

 Vacancies are stored in a separate SharePoint list.
 A list will be created automatically at specified *Vacancies list URL*.
 Once you enabled vacancies *Manage vacancies* menu item will appear: